 I’ve been a beauty editor for over 20 years, so I've been able to try tons of skin care products.
 In all that time, if you asked me if there was one product I’m constantly in search of, there’d be no hesitation on my part: a product that removes the dry, scaly skin on the bottom of my feet.

-I’m the girl who goes to put on a pair of leggings only to feel the lycra snag on the rough skin on her feet.
+I’m the girl who goes to put on a pair of leggings only to feel the fabric snag on the rough skin on her feet.
 I’m the girl who gets the “you need to come in more often” eye roll from the nail technician during a pedicure as she rubs a pumice stone over my heels — again and again.
 I’m the girl who can lean down and pick pieces of skin off her heels while watching Netflix.
-I’m the girl … okay, you get the picture.
+I’m the girl … OK, you get the picture.

 A doctor once ruled out any underlying medical conditions and informed me that some people are simply more predisposed to dry, flaky skin on their heels.
-She also shared the skin in that area looks worse after a winter spent in closed shoes, where trapped heat can result in water loss and a thickening of the skin on the bottoms of our feet.
+She also shared that the skin in that area looks worse after a long time spent in closed shoes, where trapped heat can result in water loss and a thickening of the skin on the bottoms of our feet.
 I’ve tried everything from prescription-strength urea creams to moisturizing balms, but the only thing that makes any difference on my feet is the mechanical exfoliation that takes place during a pedicure.

-After reading the rave reviews, I quickly added the Rikans Colossal Foot File and Callus Remover to my cart and soon a product that cost me less than my lunch that day and looked like a giant cheese grater arrived in the mail.
+After reading the rave reviews, I quickly added the Rikans Colossal Foot File and Callus Remover to my cart, and soon a product that cost me less than my lunch that day — and looked like a giant cheese grater — arrived in the mail.